B-Mayur/elephant_detection/readme.md

 ## 🛠️ script arguments
 - `--rtsp_url`: Complete RTSP URL for the video stream.

-- `--model_id`: Designates the Roboflow model ID to be used.
+- `--model_id` (optional): Designates the Roboflow model ID to be used.
 The default value is `"elephant-detection-cxnt1/4"`.

 - `--confidence_threshold` (optional) : Confidence level for detections (`0` to `1`).
 Default is `0.7`.

 - `--iou_threshold` (optional) : IOU threshold for non-max suppression.
 Default is `0.7`.

-- `--roboflow_api_key` (optional): The API key for Roboflow services.
+- `--roboflow_api_key`: The API key for Roboflow services.
 Follow [this guide](https://docs.roboflow.com/api-reference/authentication#retrieve-an-api-key) to acquire your `API KEY`.